+Chantelle Nicholson, chef patron of Tredwells and author of vegan cookbook Planted, says, "it's all about changing your perception of vegetables," and celebrating them for what they are’’.
 Plant-based diets have spawned an industry of vegan products worth billions; the spending power of vegetables is immense.
 Supermarkets, restaurants, and the entire food industry are paying attention.
-The benefits are difficult to ignore, from personal health to environmental impact, documentaries and celebrities praise veganism.
-We are reshaping how we view food, our health, and the planet.
+The benefits are difficult to ignore, from personal health to environmental impact, while numerous documentaries and celebrities praise veganism.
+We are learning to rethink how we view food, our health, and the planet.

-Being vegan isn’t that hard if you change your mind-set and get excited for new flavours and more variety.
+Being vegan isn’t that hard if you change your mindset and get excited for new flavours and more variety.
 In fact, a lot of your favourite foods may well be plant-based without you even realising it.
 There’s even an Instagram page dedicated to accidentally vegan foods.
-Chantelle Nicholson (below), chef patron of Tredwells and author of vegan cookbook Planted, says, "it's all about changing your perception of vegetables," and celebrating them for what they are.
 Here are some of our top tips for how to get involved with Veganuary.

 Why should I try Veganuary?